lukewendling/embed-map/README.md

 The server (server.js) optionally serves tiles from a filesystem cache.
 A tile server url can be sent to the widget API.

-Hint: Create cached tiles with desktop apps like Marble KDE.
+Hint: First, cache tiles with desktop apps like KDE Marble.

 ### Browsers